paulina-grunwald/Web-developer-courses/Javascript/Intro to JavaScript (Udacity)/README.md

 ```
 __NaN__ stands for __"Not-A-Number"__ and it's often returned indicating an error with number operations.
 For instance, if you wrote some code that performed a math calculation, and the calculation failed to produce a valid number, NaN might be returned.

 __implicit type coercion__ - you do not need to specify data type writing javascript code.
-The code is interpreted by JavaScript engine and it will be automatically converted into the "appropiate" data types.
+The code is interpreted by JavaScript engine and it will be automatically converted into the "appropriate" data types.

  __A strongly typed language__ is a programming language that is more likely to generate errors if data does not closely match an expected type.
 Because JavaScript is loosely typed, you don’t need to specify data types; however, this can lead to errors that are hard to diagnose due to implicit type coercion.

-__Strict equality__ - normally used in JavAscipt to perfom comparision (===)
+__Strict equality__ - normally used in JavAscipt to preform comparisons (===)

 __Semicolons__ - In JavaScript semicolons make it clear where one statement ends and another begins.